Redistricting plan grows 3rd Congressional District to 80 of Nebraska's 93 counties

 Eastern Nebraska's 1st District, which includes the city of Lincoln and Lancaster County, emerges looking like a jigsaw puzzle piece caught between the other two districts.

-The 1st District would shed five counties in the plan that cleared first-stage consideration in the Legislature last week on a 36-10 vote.
+The 1st District shed five counties in the plan recently approved by the Legislature and signed last week by Gov. Pete Ricketts.

-A longstanding Republican imperative to retain Madison County (Norfolk) in the 1st District, represented by Republican Rep. Jeff Fortenberry, was adhered to in the proposal that emerged from the Legislature's Redistricting Committee.
+A longstanding Republican imperative to retain Madison County in the 1st District, represented by Republican Rep. Jeff Fortenberry, was adhered to in the compromise map that emerged from the Legislature's Redistricting Committee.

-Madison County has been regarded as a dependable and politically untouchable source of GOP strength in the northern part of the district, as evidenced by the 2020 vote: Fortenberry, 12,104; Democratic challenger Kate Bolz, 3,073.
+Madison County, with Norfolk as the county seat, has been regarded as a dependable and politically untouchable source of GOP strength in the northern part of the district, as evidenced by the 2020 vote: Fortenberry, 12,104; Democratic challenger Kate Bolz, 3,073.

-The congressional redistricting bill would move Saunders County into the 2nd District and adjust Sarpy County portions of the district.
+The congressional redistricting bill moves Saunders County into the 2nd District and adjusts Sarpy County portions of the district.

 All three congressional districts are represented by Republicans, but the Omaha district is the only competitive district in the state.